Teamial/DevTrack/README.md

-# devtrackr README
+# devtrack README

-This is the README for your extension "devtrackr".
+This is the README for your extension "devtrack".
 After writing up a brief description, we recommend including the following sections.

 ## Features